vipulpathak113/FrontendInterviewQuestions/README.md

         - The server decodes the JWT and if the token is valid processes the request.
         - Once a user logs out, the token is destroyed client-side, no interaction with the server is necessary.

     **Advantages of Token-Based Authentication:** Stateless, Scalable, and Decoupled, Cross Domain, Performance, Mobile ready.
     **Disadvantages of Token-Based Authentication:** Jwt size, storing as in local storage exposed to XSS attack n for storing in cookies exposed for CSRF attack.
+- **Magic Numbers:** A number in your code that appears arbitrary.
+All magic numbers should all be replaced with calculations or constants